dsdanielpark/Gemini-API/README.md

 ## License
-[MIT](https://opensource.org/license/mit/) license, 2024, Minwoo(Daniel) Park.
+[MIT](https://opensource.org/license/mit/) license, 2024.
 We hereby strongly disclaim any explicit or implicit legal liability related to our works.
 Users are required to use this package responsibly and at their own risk.
 This project is a personal initiative and is not affiliated with or endorsed by Google.
 It is recommended to use Google's official API.

 ## References